 Pulse the food processor until you have a vibrant green sauce with a creamy texture.
 Scrape down the sides every now and then.

 The texture will be luscious and thick, perfect for a party dip.
-Add more olive oil or water if you want a runnier dressing to drizzle over a salad.
+For an avocado salad dressing, add cold water, a little bit at a time, until you reach the desired consistency to drizzle over a salad.

 Taste, and add more salt, lemon juice and black pepper if needed.